jmook8899/device-farm-catalogue/README.md

 # AWS Device Farm Catalogue

-This project is a Jenkins Pipeline script that lists the available devices in AWS DeviceFarm and creates a catalogue listing their most important characteristics and their ARN's.
+This project is a Jenkins Pipeline script that lists the available devices in AWS DeviceFarm and creates a catalogue by listing their most important characteristics and ARN's.

 The idea is to make it easy for testers to find the ARN's of the devices they want to test on when using AWS DeviceFarm.

 [The resulting catalogue can be found here](./catalogue-table.md)

 ## Context

-In order to run tests on AWS Device Farm, tester must first create *Device Pools*.
-If the tester has access to the AWS Console that seems easy enough.
-However in an environment where testers do not have that kind of access and/or if there's a need to automate the creation of the device pools, then using the AWS CLI command line utility is the alternative.
+To run tests on AWS Device Farm, a tester must first create *Device Pools* which is easy if the tester has an access to the AWS Console.
+If the tester do not have access to an environment and/or an automation of the device pool creation is needed, use the AWS CLI command line utility as an alternative.

-However, to create a device pools you'll need to configure selector rules in the payload of the [create-device-pool service](http://docs.aws.amazon.com/cli/latest/reference/devicefarm/create-device-pool.html) using the following syntax:
+To create a device pool, use the following syntax to configure selector rules in the payload of the [create-device-pool service](http://docs.aws.amazon.com/cli/latest/reference/devicefarm/create-device-pool.html):

 ```
 [